Corporate Governance

 ■Suggestions for Further Improvement of the Effectiveness

-(1) The Board’s agenda should pay greater attention to matters of interest to investors, such as those related to sustainability.
+1) Amid the changing business environment, the Board's agenda should pay greater attention to matters matched to the demands of the times, such as those related to management focused on environmental, social and governance (ESG) factors.

 As shown above, Toyota Industries’ Board of Directors has been evaluated as effective.
 In response to certain feedback calling for further improvement, we will undertake improvement efforts on a continuous basis.